 - Automated testing specialists

-- Individual testers with interest and experience in the area
+- Individual testers with interest and/or experience in the area

-The number of participants will be limited to 10.
-There will probably be a small charge in the order of 50 US$ to cover costs of the workshop.
-But we expect people to pay for attendance by offering valuable experiences and insights at the meeting, in a collegial and supportive way.
+The number of participants will be limited to 12.
+Participants will need to pay for their own lunch, coffee, and drinks, but first and foremost we expect people to pay for attendance by offering valuable experiences and insights at the meeting, in a collegial and supportive way.

 This is a meeting in the LAWST (Los Altos Workshops in Software Testing) tradition.
 Discussions will be facilitated and the sequence of presentations will evolve as the meeting progresses, our emphasis will be application and we will particularly value detailed reports of actual experiences.
 Presentations are subject to discussion, which might be very brief or very long.
 A presenter who captures the imagination of the meeting in a 45-minute presentation might face as much as a day of questions, arguments, counter-examples, supporting examples and demonstrations, and other comments on the ideas raised in that presentation.
 Discussions rarely last this long, but we don’t shift topic while there is still strong group energy with the current topic.
 We would rather spend enough time on a few things to learn their lessons well than to cover a broad agenda at the expense of useful depth.